el-geuse/clyderos2/README.md

 ## EM501 Project
 ### Group C

-Master's Thesis group project working on creating a quadruped that can be used in elderly care for fall detection and supervision!
+Master's Thesis group project working on creating a quadruped capable of use in elderly care, specifically fall detection and autonomous supervision.
 Built using ROS 2, with a Raspberry Pi Zero 2W attached to the quadruped frame, issuing data to the master pc.

 ## Folder Breakdown
 Packages broken down in a pretty standard way: